 With plenty of bars and cafes around the beach, you won't have to go far if you want to have lunch in the area.
 Sunbeds are €3.50 per day and you also have all the facilities typical for urban beaches in Spain.

-Mogan beach can get crowded since it is so small compared to other beaches on the island, but this highly depends on the season when you decide to visit (it's quieter in spring in autumn, compared to summer or to hot winter days).
+Mogan Beach can get crowded since it is so small compared to other beaches on the island, but this highly depends on the season when you decide to visit (it's quieter in spring in autumn, compared to summer or the hot winter days).

-For many visitors, the marina in Puerto de Mogan is the town's main attraction.
+For many visitors to Puerto de Mogan, the marina is the town's main attraction.

 We recommend a long walk so you can fully enjoy this scenic spot in Gran Canaria.
 The streets are really charming and quaint, with balconies adorned with colorful flowers, which will make a great background for holiday photos.
 In our opinion, Puerto de Mogan is one of the prettiest towns in Gran Canaria and even if you don't stay here during your trip, you should still come and visit for an afternoon.